 Notice that I said “that produce discomfort” for all three?
 The key here for me is that you should not work through discomfort or a “pinch” with impingement.

 I’m not a fan of working through pain with shoulder impingement.
-That to me shows me that you either have a primary or secondary cause of impingement that hasn’t been addressed.
+That shows me that you either have a primary or secondary cause of impingement that hasn’t been addressed.
 Trying to work through this could actually just irritate it more.

 Treating Primary Versus Secondary Shoulder Impingement